jekymin8232/mcorpai-com/README.md

 ### Offline AI Architect: Morgan J. 👍
 **I am a developer based in the Republic of Korea, focused on building privacy-preserving and offline-first technologies.
 All work is conducted remotely.
 Communication and collaboration can be carried out via email and Microsoft Teams, and no in-person meetings or site visits are required.
 For additional information about my projects and research, please visit the official website: [mcorpai.org](https://mcorpai.org/)**

+Today’s AI achieves remarkable performance.
+However, technical excellence alone is insufficient for adoption by international organizations and NGOs.
+Above all, legal security and ethical trustworthiness must be guaranteed.
+To this end, I have established and applied Ten Principles of Ethical AI as the foundation of my project.
+These principles are not subject to compromise.

+**1. Minimize hallucinations.**

+Incorrect outputs in sensitive domains—child protection, healthcare, disaster response—can have immediate and severe consequences.

+**2. Ensure transparency.**

+Traditional AI operates as a black box, where even leading experts cannot explain hallucinations.
+Open-source code and architecture are essential to earn trust.

+**3. Guarantee accessibility in low-income settings.**

+Open-source AI must be simple, so that anyone can examine, adapt, and improve it.
+This is vital for sustainability in the field.

+**4. Eliminate data exploitation.**

+AI must not rely on unnecessary data collection or centralized servers, which can trigger legal disputes.
+A serverless design offers freedom from such risks and reassures NGOs.

+**5. Operate in low-resource environments.**

+AI should run on portable solar power and refurbished smartphones, ensuring deployment in the most fragile contexts.

+**6. Remove legal liability.**

+Even minimal exposure to litigation makes adoption impossible.
+Designs must protect NGOs and international organizations from multimillion-dollar lawsuits.

+**7. Be free of charge and lightweight.**

+Free access enables adoption in communities with no income, while also ensuring that international institutions bear no financial or legal liability.

+**8. Emphasize simplicity and standardization.**

+Life-saving AI requires reliable statistics and probabilistic analysis, not complex reasoning that increases hallucination risk.

+**9. Be non-specialist friendly.**

+Most NGO personnel are not programmers.
+Code should be straightforward, well-commented, and easy to adapt in the field.

+**10. Collect no data and allow simple deletion.**

+Users must be able to erase the AI and its data at any time.
+Ease of deletion means freedom from responsibility.

+Finally,

+what matters more than performance is alignment with international norms.
+AI must embed GDPR, UNCRC, and CRPD principles from the design stage and ensure that no liability is transferred to international organizations.
+Only under these conditions can the global community confidently deploy AI in the field.

 > A single-file, **zero-dependency**, **100% offline**, **no-auto-render** source bundle that packages four humanitarian survival-AI artifacts and exposes a small, explicit runtime kernel for inspecting, extracting, and re-using their modules.